akyoto/imageserver/README.md

-# imageoutput
+# imageserver

-Generic image output library.
+An HTTP service that converts image formats.